IoT Patterns — Managed IoT Data Services

 Data Store Service Model Example

 Scenario: The Service Provider is collecting consumption information from smart meters for electricity and water every 5 minutes.
 The average hourly consumption is being calculated and then recorded to a database.
-A smart home Product Development department (i.e. the OT domain) has built a web application where the meter owners can view statistics for their consumption.
+A smart home Development department (i.e. the OT domain) has built a web application where the meter owners can view statistics for their consumption.
 This web application is querying the database for the last hour’s water and electricity consumption.

 The smart meter readings are being collected through an Azure IoT Hub and are routed to an Azure Event Hub queue.
 The readings are being processed in Azure Stream Analytics that calculates the hourly average per meter and records the result in a Cosmos DB.
 This is a managed service where the Service Provider is responsible for data being streamed, processed and recorded in a database.